egendata/app/README.md

 *NOTE: Fastlane command might error with `error: Multiple commands produce ...`, if so, run again.*
 *NOTE: Fastlane command might error with ` error: The sandbox is not in sync with the Podfile.lock`, if so, see the `If build fails` section .*

+The app should now have been released in testflight.
+To access it and invite other people.
+Make sure you get invited to the team at https://appstoreconnect.apple.com.

 ### Android (Google Play)